Azure/linux-on-azure-levelup/Modue 1/README.md

-# Linux on Azure LevelUp FY25 Module 1 Redploy AND rEHOST
+# Linux on Azure LevelUp FY25 Module 1 Redploy and Rehost

 This module is focused two workflows: